TWUOnline/LDRS627/_pages/unit-3.md

 <h3>Learning Activities:</h3>

+Read Wang chapter 16 focusing on pages 411-420.

 Read this <a href="https://www.ryerson.ca/content/dam/lt/resources/handouts/ExperientialLearningReport.pdf">article</a> from Ryerson University's Learning and Teaching Office.

-Why would an adult learner especially benefit from experiential learning?
+Taking the above two readings into account, why would an adult learner especially benefit from experiential learning?
 Identify 3 activities that could work for your learner population and content?
 What challenges might you encounter when integrating experiential learning in your context?